Busting the Breast Augmentation Myths – The Truth

 4. MYTH – You cannot breastfeed after a breast augmentation procedure

 This myth is often found circulating in online forums discussing breast augmentation procedures and many women, especially those who want children and want to be able to breastfeed them, get worried.
-However, it is not true.
+However, this is not true.

 You can breastfeed your children after getting a breast augmentation procedure done.
 In fact, certain techniques of the procedures make breastfeeding easier for you in the future.
 You can and should discuss any of the concerns you have about breastfeeding with Dr Turner to ensure that the surgeon is aware of your desire to breastfeed in the future.
 This allows you to have peace of mind, before and after the surgery, about being able to breastfeed and you do not have to be stressed because of this widely popular yet untrue statement.